Andres1002/Corresponding-Author-Lookup/README.md

 The output data can be analyzed straight from the excel spread sheet but I have created a website that lets you just drop the file in and see relevant Pi charts from the data.

 Website: [Click Here for Streamlit Website](https://andres1002-corresponding-author-lookup-commander-rbbd3j.streamlit.app/)

+Any questions can be sent to andres.batista2019@gmail.com

+Thank you!